StokicDusan/Useful-Javascript-Functions/README.md

 ## How to use it

 ## Collection
+Below are brief explanations and examples of methods and functionalities.
 ### Reduce method
 The reduce() method executes a reducer function for each value of an array.
 Returns a single value which is the function's accumulated result.
 In the example below, `people` is an array of objects which has a `salary` property with integer values.